ArrowSphere/public-api-client/doc/general-whoami.md

 ## Usage

 The "who am I" client is simply called `WhoamiClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getWhoamiClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getWhoamiClient()`, or instantiate it directly:

 ```php
 <?php